PlasmaLang/plasma/CODE_OF_CONDUCT.md

 people will be eager to assume good intent and forgive as long as you earn their trust.

-The enforcement policies listed above apply to all official Plasma venues;
+## Other projects
-including official IRC channels (#plasmalang); GitHub repositories under PlasmaLang; and all mailing lists under plasmalang.org.

 For other projects adopting the Plasma Code of Conduct, please contact the maintainers of those projects for enforcement.
 If you wish to use this code of conduct for your own project, consider explicitly mentioning your moderation policy or making a copy with your own moderation policy so as to avoid confusion.

 *Adapted from the
 [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html) and the